π’ Chapter 2 β Adding & Removing Liquidity

 Confirm and approve in your wallet

-π‘ Tip: Providing liquidity earns trading fees, but your deposit can shift in value compared to just holding.
+π‘ Tip: Providing liquidity earns trading fees and Farm rewards, but your deposit can shift in value compared to just holding.
+This is called impermanent gain and loss.
 Always balance reward vs. risk.

 Last updated